Bindi Irwin opens up about endometriosis surgery after struggling with ‘insurmountable’ pain

-(WJW) — Bindi Irwin, the beloved daughter of the late Steve Irwin, says that for years she’s lived with severe pain.
+(WJW) — Bindi Irwin, daughter of the late Steve Irwin, says that for years she’s lived with severe pain.

 Tuesday, the Australian reality TV star came clean about her struggle with endometriosis and how she recently had surgery to remove legions from her ovaries.
 Taking to social media, Bindi said she wasn’t sure if she wanted to share her medical issues so publicly but ultimately decided other women needed to know they weren’t alone.

 “For 10yrs I’ve struggled with insurmountable fatigue, pain & nausea,” she said in a Twitter post.
+“Trying to remain a positive person & hide the pain has been a very long road.”

+Irwin went on to explain that, over the last decade, she has undergone many tests and scans, as well as many doctor visits.

-“Trying to remain a positive person & hide the pain has been a very long road.
-These last 10yrs have included many tests, doctors visits, scans, etc. A doctor told me it was simply something you deal with as a woman & I gave up entirely, trying to function through the pain.
-I didn’t find answers until a friend @lesliemosier helped set me on a path of regaining my life.
-I decided to undergo surgery for endometriosis.”
+“A doctor told me it was simply something you deal with as a woman & I gave up entirely, trying to function through the pain,” she recounted.
+Ultimately, Irwin said she decided to undergo surgery for endometriosis.

 The 24-year-old mother of one said that while it was terrifying to go under the knife, the pain was starting to seep into every aspect of her life.